 With a SKIDCAR, the instructor has full control of how much, or how little traction you will have.If an emergency occurs, the instructor can immediately return full traction to the vehicle with a simple push of a button.

 The SKIDCAR will not allow the vehicle to roll over.
-If you were to do the same maneuvers without a SKIDCAR and you were driving an SUV, a roll over would be a very real risk!
+If you were to do the same maneuvers on dry or wet pavement without a SKIDCAR, a roll over would be a very real risk!

 We operate on a closed course.
 We have a legal agreement with Regal Cinemas to use the Totem Theater parking lot (3131 Muldoon Rd Anchorage, AK).
 The training area is well marked to prevent and discourage cross traffic.